 - 1. Suppose you are hosting a music festival, and are trying to decide which bands should play in the prime-time slot.
 You randomly surveyed 100 of the registered attendees to have them rank the bands who will be at the festival.
 You have an unlimited number of stages, so you can have many different bands play at the same time.
 You would like to choose a subset of bands to play during the prime time spot such that (1) most attendees will be excited about at least one of the bands playing in the primetime slot, and also (2) most attendees will not be excited about more than one of the bands playing in the primetime slot (since these people would really be bummed that they have to make a choice and only see one of the bands that they paid to see).
 For example, suppose some of the attendees like jazz, and some like metal, but not many people like both jazz and metal.
 Then you could have the most popular jazz band and the most popular metal band play the prime time slot.
 This would be better than having both of your jazz bands play during the prime time slot, even if they are both more popular overall than any of the metal bands, because then the metal fans would not have anyone to watch in the prime time slot, and the jazz fans would be annoyed that they would have to pick one of the bands to watch and couldn't see both. - (a) Describe a possible reduction from the Music Festival problem to the Max Weight Independent Set (MWIS) problem.
 The input to the Music Festival problem is a list of bands and the survey data from the 100 attendees, and the output should be a set of bands to play in the prime time slot.
 (There is more than one way to do the reduction - you should make choices based on what you think will be best for your music festival.) - (b) Explain why the reduction you described gives a good solution to the Music Festival problem.
-Do you have any ethical or societal concerns? - (c) Is the Music Festival problem polynomial time reducible to MWIS? - (d) Now that you've figured out who should perform in the prime time slot, how would you pick which bands should perform in the second best time slot? - 2.
+Do you have any ethical or societal concerns? - (c) Is the Music Festival problem polynomial time reducible to MWIS? - 2.
 Suppose you are living in a country that has a coin worth 6 cents, a coin worth 4 cents, and a coin worth 1 cent.
 This society also values having small wallets, so whenever they make change, they want to use as few coins as possible.
 For example, if they need to make 8 cents worth of change, they would rather return two 4-cent coins (2 total coins), rather than a 6-cent coin, and two 1-cent coins, (3 total coins).
-You are tasked with creating a program for cash registers that will help make change using the least number of coins.
+You are tasked with creating a program for cash registers that will help make change using the least number of coins. - Input: An integer n